starchypotatocode/ip/docs/README.md

 Kai is a chatbot designed to help you get ideas out of your mind, so that you can generate new ones without worrying about forgetting the old ones.

-Below are the supported commands and their explanation:
+Below are the supported commands and their explanations:

 ## Listing the current Tasks